How to support your immune system

 Probiotics are also key to keeping a healthy gut and biome, which can in turn help fight against infection.
 Liz’s Good Gut Guide has lots of recipes and advice to make sure you’re supporting your immune system.

 If you want to make sure you’re pampering your immune system, we recommend getting enough of the crucial vitamins.

-The short days mean that you may not be getting enough Vitamin D, which reduces your risk of flu.
-It’s vital that that you keep on top of your vitamin D3 – Better You is one brand that offers an easy way to get your vitamin D through an oral spray.
-It also makes its packaging out of ocean waste as an added bonus!
+Supplementation is one way to top up for vitamin D intake.
+Better You is one brand that offers an easy way to get your vitamin D through an oral spray.
+It also makes its packaging out of ocean waste as an added bonus.